Egupta21/quantumfrqi/README.md

 ## Usage

-After installing, use as follows:
+After installing, create an empty Python file and add the code below:
  ```
 from frqi import processimage